tojozefi/azurebatch-beeond/README.md

 # Batch pool with scratch BeeOND shared filesystem
 This repo offers scripts to easily deploy an Azure Batch pool with [BeeOND](https://www.beegfs.io/wiki/BeeOND) shared filesystem built on top of pool nodes' local SSD disks, utilizing RDMA InfiniBand for BeeOND internal communication.
 The second NVME local disk is used for BeeOND filesystem when present (e.g. in HB120rs_v2).

 **Note:** This repo is dedicated for Azure VM SKUs with IB SR-IOV, currently: Standard_HB60rs, Standard_HC44rs and Standard_HB120rs_v2.

 **Note2:** Credits are due to [HPC-azbatch](https://github.com/az-cat/HPC-azbatch) and [azurehpc/beeond](https://github.com/Azure/azurehpc/tree/master/examples/beeond) projects for inspiration and ideas ;-)

-## Prequisites
+## Prerequisites
 1. Azure [subscription](https://azure.microsoft.com/en-us/)
 1. Azure [Batch account](https://azure.microsoft.com/en-us/services/batch/) and a [blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/) account linked to it.
 2. Core quota for the VM SKUs that you want to use in chosen region, either in your Batch account or in your Azure subscription (for [user subscription allocation mode](https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal#additional-configuration-for-user-subscription-mode)).